AttilaW-Keytiles/python-service/README.md

     * "Ports & Adapters" pattern - e.g. this way can start with SQLite persistence but has the possibility to switch later relatively cheap
     * Using interfaces opens a way to use "Dependancy injection" and more configurability - so let's do it!
     * Try design things the way out of the box we do not lock ourselves "too much" to any concrete libraries or frameworks.
+    * Implement DRY (Do not Repeat Yourself) - and eliminate boilerplate as much as possible - out of the business logic

  1. What I DID NOT bother with / skipped for now
-    * Sophicticated internal error handling - like "retry policy".
-Did not worth it with the task.
+    * Sophicticated error handling - like "retry policy", translation friendly errors etc. Did not worth it with the task.
     * Speed optimization.
 I skipped Python "async" topic for now.
     * Left out a few layers which are normally there in a product.
 (See API remark of error handling for example)
     * Extracting certain things into libs (e.g. 'observability' package) making them slim, inter-service reusable shared code.